teamhava/hava-ui-cli/README.md

 ### Precedence

-`hava` CLI will use the following precedence when determining which item to take
+`hava` CLI will use the following precedence when determining which variables to utilise:

-- environmen variable
+- environment variable
 - config file
 - default

 ### Running in Automation/CICD

-When running `hava` CLI in automation or a CICD pipeline, export/set `AUTOMATION=1` as an environment variable or `automation: 1` in the config file.
+When running `hava` CLI in automation or a CICD pipeline, we recommend export/setting `AUTOMATION=1` as an environment variable or `automation: 1` in the config file.

+Some commands do require human inputs or can be bypassed with a flag (eg `--autoapprove`).

 Checkout our [Github CLI Test workflow](./.github/workflows/cli-test.yml).